Rationale for Using Documents & Media

 Connecting with Raqs Sharqi Practioners

-Raqs sharqi is practised globally and practitioners sometimes meet in person at festivals, trips and events, both locally and internationally.
+Raqs sharqi is practiced globally and practitioners sometimes meet in person at festivals, trips, and events, both locally and internationally.

 Hence, the Internet has become a tool for them to keep in touch and create new contacts with other practitioners worldwide.

 Even offline belly dance resources, such as books and DVDs, are promoted by practitioners online and, therefore, the offline and online world intermingle.

 As Beneito-Montagut (2011, p.
 717) comments, today ‘online and offline social interactions are often intrinsically linked’ and, Hallet and Barber (2014, p.
 306) posit, ‘studying a group of people in their “natural habitat” now includes their “online habitat.”’

 My experience as a Raqs sharqi practitioner has influenced the way in which I started sampling the textual material.